Computer-Aided Specification and Design Tools — IEC 61508

 • Operational scenarios, interfaces, assumptions, and environmental conditions

-• Standards/policies for modeling, naming, and traceability
+• Standards and policies for modelling, naming, and traceability

 Outputs